Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 It’s vinegar, pepper, salt and pepper flakes.
 The most fluid sauce there is gets most of its flavor from the tart vinegar and various pepper flakes and pepper powders added (cayenne being the most common).
 It may not be all that useful in caramelizing the outside of a pig, but it’s still delicious.

-The Best Barbecue Sauces of 2022
+The Best Barbecue Sauces

 From an affordable Weber to grilling technology of the future, these are the best charcoal grills you can buy at every price point and for every backyard.